Photo by Tech Daily

 Often emails from scammers are packed with typos and errors.
 If you see obvious misspellings and grammatical mistakes, often that’s a sure sign a communication isn’t legitimate.

 There are multiple types of scams involving messages asking for payment.
-Always make sure you know why and who you’re paying before you send money through Venmo.
+Always make sure you know why and to whom you’re paying before you send money through Venmo.

 3. Protect your payments